mlflow/mlflow-export-import/README_single.md

 import-run --help

 Options:
-  --input-dir TEXT                Input directory.  [required] --experiment-name TEXT          Destination experiment name  [required] --import-source-tags BOOLEAN    Import source information for registered
+  --input-dir TEXT              Input directory.  [required] --experiment-name TEXT        Destination experiment name.  [required] --import-source-tags BOOLEAN  Import source information for registered model
-                                  model and its versions ad tags in destination object.  [default: False] --use-src-user-id BOOLEAN       Set the destination user field to the source user field.
+                                and its versions ad tags in destination object.  [default: False] --use-src-user-id BOOLEAN     Set the destination user field to the source user field.
 Only valid for open source MLflow.
 When importing into Databricks, the
                                 source user field is ignored since it is automatically picked up from your Databricks
                                 access token.
 There is no MLflow API endpoint to explicity set the user_id for Run and Registered Model.  [default: False] --dst-notebook-dir TEXT       Databricks destination workpsace base
                                 directory for notebook.
 A run ID will be added to contain the run's notebook.
-  --dst-notebook-dir-add-run-id TEXT
-                                  Add the run ID to the destination notebook workspace directory.
   --mlmodel-fix BOOLEAN         Add correct run ID in destination MLmodel
                                 artifact.
 Can be expensive for deeply nested artifacts.  [default: True]
 ```

 #### Import examples